Last Updated on November 8, 2023

 Here is an example to better understand dropshipping.

 Alex is an e-retailer.
-He has launched an eCommerce website that sells various millennial-focused merchandise like coffee mugs, t-shirts, hoodies, etc.
+He has launched an eCommerce website that sells various millennial-focused merchandise like coffee mugs, t-shirts, custom hoodies, etc.

 Although Alex has an eCommerce website, he doesn’t have an inventory of any of the merchandise he sells through his store.
 However, he has a network of distributors who take orders from him and dispatch them to respective customers.
 Alex pays the distributors for the products they have sold and distribution charges incurred, all at a discounted price.
 The volume of business he gives the distributor helps him negotiate a discounted price.